You can test your internet download and upload speeds from the Google Home app or Google Wifi app.

 45 megabits of data can be transferred in one second from YouTube's servers to your home.

-- Any speed test is just a snapshot of your download speed, which depends on when and where you’re using the Internet.
+- Any speed test is just a snapshot of your download speed, which depends on when and where you use the internet.
 You might not have the same speed for everything you do online.

 This measures how fast your network can send data to a server.
 Upload speed is important for online gaming, video or voice calls, and uploading large files like videos to YouTube or backing up photos.
 This is measured in megabits-per-second (Mbps).